In today’s data driven world, a bike computer or speedometer is almost a necessity for any cyclist.

-Without mincing words, the Garmin Edge 1030 bike computer can only be described as the Ferrari of bike computers.
+Without mincing words, the Garmin Edge 1030 can only be described as among the best money can buy.

 Featuring a massive 3.5″ screen that rivals your smartphone for display capability, the Edge 1030 delivers a sharp viewing experience that excels in rain or shine.

 Using the Garmin Connect and Garmin Map apps, you can pull data from billions of miles of user data or get turn by turn directions.
 Alternatively, you can create your own routes, upload them to the Edge 1030, and get lost without actually getting lost.